Keeley was selected to pour the foundations, set the compressors, and erect a building around the newly set compressors.

-Our long-term, national energy partner was in need of larger compressors to handle the demand for natural gas.
-L. Keeley was selected to help them achieve this by pouring the foundations, setting the compressors, and erecting a building around the newly set compressors, each weighing 98 tons.
-The customer stores their natural gas in rock beneath the ground, and in addition to distribution, the new compressors also provide storage, pumping the gas down into these natural underground pockets.
+Ameren was in need of larger compressors to handle the demand for natural gas.
+Keeley was selected to help them achieve this by pouring the foundations, setting the compressors, and erecting a building around the newly set compressors.
+Ameren stores their natural gas in rock beneath the ground, and in addition to distribution, the new compressors also provide storage, pumping the gas down into these natural underground pockets.

-Despite being on a tight schedule, L. Keeley had the compressors ready to accommodate the demand for natural gas on-time and within budget.
+Despite being on a tight schedule, Keeley had the compressors ready to accommodate the demand for natural gas on-time and within budget.
 Scan the QR Code to watch our process video of the project.